Robert K. Logan

 3) Science Education

 Explorations of the way science can be taught to non-scientists based on my course the Poetry of Physics and the Physics of Poetry.
-The course ran from the early 1970s to my retirement in 2005 but the manuscript is available here by clicking.
-Click here
+The course ran from the early 1970s to 2015 but the manuscript is available here by clicking.

 4) Use of computers in education